datacraft-dsc/DEPs/0/README.md

 A service available to the Data Ecosystem that maps DIDs to DDOs, effectively acting as a shared directory of decentralised services in the data ecosystem.

-The Ocean Network provides a resolver which handles DIDs registered on the Ocean network, which have the form:
+Datacraft provides a DEP-compliant Resolver using the public Convex Network, which handles DIDs of the form:

-`did:op:21f8a3a788fe465f81b146af04ed4c9bd7d9158bebbc458a8ca92d5dd57335d3`
+`did:dep:21f8a3a788fe465f81b146af04ed4c9bd7d9158bebbc458a8ca92d5dd57335d3`

 ## Service Provider